The Five(ish) Doctors Reboot: Cast

 Jemma Redgrave appears in the final scene on the computer monitor with Smith and Coleman.
 John Hurt's voice can be heard through archive recordings from "The Day of the Doctor" with Smith and Tennant in the scene where Davison, Baker and McCoy arrive on set.
 Both are uncredited for these appearances.

 Davison originally wrote a part for Tom Baker.
-As Baker failed to respond to his emails, Davison used the same clip of unfinished Doctor Who story Shada (by way of The Five Doctors) to jokingly explain his absence.
+As Baker failed to respond to his emails, Davison used the same clip of unfinished Doctor Who story Shada previously used in the 20th anniversary special "The Five Doctors" to jokingly explain his absence.

 Reviews

 Ben Lawrence writing in The Telegraph gave the programme 4 stars (out of 5), describing it as "a sweet, often funny homage to the show," concluding that it "was both a satisfying in-joke for Whovians and a naughty dig at the neediness of actors."
 Comparing the programme to the 50th anniversary special, Los Angeles Times Television Critic, Robert Lloyd, described it as "equally wonderful in its way".